Virus spread continues on LI, state, figures show

 "It's up to you, your neighborhood and your community to slow the spread," Cuomo said.
 "Our microcluster strategy can target very small areas with restrictions, so the actions each of us take and the actions our neighbors take may seem small, but they make a big difference."

+A total of 217 people were hospitalized, an increase of 17, according to county figures.

+Hospitals had 33 new admissions.
+Forty-seven people were in the ICU, an increase of 2, and 19 were intubated, county figures showed.

-New York City had 1,589 new coronavirus cases, with a daily infection rate of 3.64%, averaged over seven days, according the Mayor Bill de Blasio’s office.
+New York City had 1,589 new coronavirus cases, with a daily infection rate of 3.64%, averaged over seven days, according to Mayor Bill de Blasio’s office.

 Cuomo noted that the state "has one of the nation's lowest infection rates and the nation's highest testing capacity, but it will take the vigilance of New Yorkers to get us through the holidays and through this pandemic."